virkillz/phoenixadmin/README.md

 You can start do the regular way, using generator or such.
 For example:

 `mix phx.gen.html Content Post post title:string content:string is_published:boolean`

+OR

+`mix phoenixadmin.gen.html Content Post post title:string content:string is_published:boolean`

+The later one will give nicer html output.

 Put `resources "/post", PostController` in the router `/lib/Yourapp_web/router.ex`